ttruongds/e-plantShopping/README.md

 ## Disclaimer
 This project was completed as part of the IBM Full Stack Software Developer course.
 All functionalities and additional designs were implemented by Thuyen Truong. <br>
-Feel free to reuse my code for your work.
-I would be appreciate if you could give me a star if you find this work useful.
+Feel free to reuse my code in your projects.
+I would appreciate it if you could give it a star if you find this work useful. :)